Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 days of intensive negotiations, governor of New York Nelson Rockefeller decided that the state would take back the prison by force.
-During the chaotic and violent takeover, state troopers killed 43 people—33 inmates and 10 hostages.
+During the chaotic and violent operation, state troopers killed 43 people—33 inmates and 10 hostages.
+Hundreds of prisoners were severely beaten and tortured even after the takeover was complete.
 Blood in the Water is the definitive history of this infamous event, and the victims' decades-long fight for justice.

+This important historical document is the result of ten years of difficult research and bureaucratic hurdles.
+Despite the author's numerous FOIA requests, government often refused to disclose the information that should have been public; some of the documents were found be sheer luck in the county courts.
+Despite its importance, this book is not flawless.

+First part of the book is fascinating.
+It talks about the actual rebellion (including the negotiations and the takeover) in great detail.
+The writing is superb;
+I just couldn't put the book down.
+Second part of the book is not nearly as great as the first.
+It describes the numerous criminal and civil trials that followed in the decades after the uprising, but it's too long and too detailed, describing numerous cases that were very similar in nature.
+The book is still great, but flawed; it could have been perfect if only the second part was much shorter.